-Nebbiolo probably the most famous and appreciated grape variety from Piedmont and Italy.
+Nebbiolo is probably the most famous and appreciated grape variety from Piedmont and Italy.
 Nebbiolo is an Italian red wine grape variety predominantly associated with its native Piedmont region, where it makes the Denominazione di Origine Controllata e Garantita (DOCG) wines of Barolo, Barbaresco, Roero, Gattinara, Carema and Ghemme.

-Nebbiolo is thought to derive its name from the Italian nebbia or Piedmontese nebia, meaning “fog”.
+Nebbiolo is thought to derive its name from the Italian nebbia or Piedmontese nebbia, meaning “fog”.
 During harvest, which generally takes place mid October, a deep, intense fog sets into the Langhe region where many Nebbiolo vineyards are located.
 Alternative explanations refers to the fog-like glaucous veil that forms over the berries as they reach maturity, or that perhaps the name is derived instead from the Italian word nobile, meaning noble.

-Nebbiolo produces lightly-colored red wines which can be highly tannic in youth with scents of tar and roses.
-As they age, the wines take on a characteristic brick-orange hue at the rim of the glass and mature to reveal other aromas and flavors such as violets, tar, wild herbs, cherries, raspberries, truffles, tobacco, and prunes.
+Nebbiolo produces light-coloured red wines which can be highly tannic in youth with scents of tar and roses.
+As they age, the wines take on a characteristic brick-orange hue at the rim of the glass and mature to reveal other aromas and flavours such as violets, tar, wild herbs, cherries, raspberries, truffles, tobacco, and prunes.
 Nebbiolo wines can require years of aging to balance the tannins with other characteristics.

-Arneis is a white grape variety originating from Piedmont It is most commonly found in the hills of the Roero, Arneis (literally: little rascal, in Piemontese) is so called because it is Somewhat difficult variety to grow.
+Arneis is a white grape variety originating from Piedmont.
+It is most commonly found in the hills of the Roero.
+Arneis (literally: little rascal, in Piemontese) is so called because it is Somewhat difficult variety to grow.
 It is a crisp and floral varietal, and has been grown for centuries in the region.
 The white wines tend to be dry and full bodied with notes of pears and apricots.

 Arneis historical role has been as a softening for Nebbiolo, though today the grape is more commonly seen as a varietal wine.
 Arneis has the potential to produce highly perfumed wines with aromas of almonds, apricots, peaches, pears and hops.